Strangers at home: A study of how volunteer housing support for asylum seekers in Sweden is reshaping domestic architecture.

 By translating spatial, material and social surveys into a 1:1 domestic prototype, the project contributes unprecedented analysis of the implications domestic space has on everyday life, shows how housing design relates to societal circumstances, and provides an interdisciplinary framework to revise the design and regulation of domestic space.

-The Embroidery Reading and Stitching Group will gather in the new UmArts building in spring 2023, bringing together researchers interested in the relationship between stitching and reading.
-The embroidery group was initiated by Lena Liljemark and Emma Ewadotter in 2021.
+The Embroidery Group will regroup in 2024 with a focus on redesign, visible mending and re-use in textiles and architecture.
+The group brings together researchers interested in the relationship between stitching and sustainability.
+The embroidery group was initiated by Lena Liljemark and Emma Ewadotter in 2021, and will restart in 2024 with a new series of workshops and meetings.